ipspace/blog/content/posts/2021/05/tcp-anycast-hard.md

 Obviously we'll get some misdirected traffic, but those sessions are hopelessly lost anyway -- they were connected to a server that is no longer reachable.

+### Adding New Servers

 The really fun part starts when you try to *add a server*.
 To do that, the last-hop switch has to take a few buckets from every valid next hop, and assign them to the new server.
-That's really hard to do (and even harder if you want to solve it in hardware at terabit speeds) without disrupting something.
+That's really hard to do without disrupting something[^4].
 Even waiting for a bucket to get idle (the *[flowlet load balancing](https://blog.ipspace.net/2015/01/improving-ecmp-load-balancing-with.html)* approach) doesn't help -- an idle bucket does not mean there's no active TCP session using it.

+[^4]: And even harder if you want to solve it in hardware at terabit speeds

 Oh, and finally there's ICMP: ICMP replies include the original TCP/UDP port numbers, but no hardware switch is able to dig that far into the packet, so the ICMP reply is usually sent to some random server that has no idea what to do with it.
 Welcome to [PMTUD](https://www.ipspace.net/kb/Internet/PMTUD/20-mtu-discovery.html) hell.

+### Making Local TCP Anycast Work

 Does that mean that it's impossible to do local TCP anycast load balancing?
 Of course not -- every hyperscaler uses that trick to implement scale-out network load balancing.
-Microsoft engineers [wrote about their solution in 2013](https://conferences.sigcomm.org/sigcomm/2013/papers/sigcomm/p207.pdf), Fastly [documented their solution](https://www.fastly.com/blog/building-and-scaling-fastly-network-part-2-balancing-requests) in 2016[^2], I know Google published something a while ago (links welcome), and we learned not to expect anything tangible from AWS anyway[^3].
+Microsoft engineers [wrote about their solution in 2013](https://conferences.sigcomm.org/sigcomm/2013/papers/sigcomm/p207.pdf), Fastly [documented their solution](https://www.fastly.com/blog/building-and-scaling-fastly-network-part-2-balancing-requests) in 2016[^2], Google has [Maglev](https://research.google/pubs/pub44824/), and we learned not to expect anything tangible from AWS anyway[^3].

 [^2]: Take your time and read the whole article.
 They went into intricate details I briefly touched upon in this blog post.